All Episodes

 She's out there saying we're all leaders, which means there isn't a leader.

-Can you imagine with those leadership meetings?
+Can you imagine what those leadership meetings are?

 Would you have loved to have been in there when a congressional black caucus was talking to her about Congressman William Jefferson, Democrat Louisiana?